s-Nick/sycl-blas/onemath/sycl/blas/README.md

 BLAS interface.
 Files are organised per BLAS level (1, 2, 3).

-When the portBLAS BLAS interface is called, the Expression Tree for each operation is constructed, and then executed.
+When the BLAS interface is called, the Expression Tree for each operation is constructed, and then executed.
 Some API calls may execute several kernels (e.g, when a reduction is required).
 The expression trees in the API allow to compile-time fuse operations.